 Cancer Patients without Borders…

 Institute founder, Grace Gawler, received life saving surgery in the Netherlands in 2002-3 & again in Singapore in 2009 & 2014.
-The surgery and colon-stimulator implant, is still not available for her condition, in Australia.
+Almost 95% of her doctors advised against it.
+Although successful, the surgery is still not available for her condition, in Australia.
 (2017)

 The need: Cancer treatments are not equal in all countries – some offer a wider range of options.

-- Is not just a referral service – it is more comprehensive – providing guidance at every step of the process.
+- Is not just a referral service – it is more comprehensive – providing guidance, management at every step of the process.

 - We receive no financial remuneration from the hospitals we refer to – meaning we can advise/choose the best hospital for you – we are free of loyalties that could restrict (tempt) us if we were paid by a particular clinic or hospital.